 Now we will show you some of the different front-end user element differences between both of the platforms.

 Nodes: In Drupal – Nodes are how content is stored on a Drupal site.
 It can be in the polls, articles, blog entries, etc. However, In WordPress, it translates to posts.
+The articles posted by the admin of a WordPress site are called posts.

 Custom Fields: In WordPress, it can be added to a post, which is metadata that includes outer information.
 This is equal to the fields of Drupal.
 That allows for data to be added to an element, such as the Title or Image.

 Blocks: The blocks are the boxes which can be designed to appear in different segments of the Drupal site.
 And the WordPress widgets are equivalents to blocks as they also allow for website customization without having to code anything.
+Widgets allows you to add content and features to your sidebar without writing any code.

 Consequently, WordPress uses the plugins to add the extra features.